Chart Color Schemes

 South Hurstville is among the most culturally diverse areas in the country based on AreaSearch assessment of a range of language and cultural background related metrics

-South Hurstville has a high level of cultural diversity, with 48.9% of its population born overseas and 61.9% speaking a language other than English at home.
-Christianity is the predominant religion in South Hurstville, comprising 47.0% of its population.
-Buddhism, however, is slightly overrepresented compared to Greater Sydney, with 5.5% of South Hurstville's population identifying as Buddhist, compared to 5.4%.
+South Hurstville has one of the most culturally diverse populations in Australia, with 48.9% of its residents born overseas and 61.9% speaking a language other than English at home.
+Christianity is the predominant religion in South Hurstville, accounting for 47.0% of the population.
+However, Buddhism is notably overrepresented compared to Greater Sydney, making up 5.5% of South Hurstville's population versus 5.4%.

 Frequently Asked Questions - Diversity